gauss5930/AlpaGasus2-QLoRA/README.md

 # AlpaGasus2-QLoRA 🦙🦄🤏
 This is an unofficial implementation of "AlpaGasus: Training a better Alpaca with Fewer Data." with LLaMA2 & QLoRA!
-The trained model is available at the [HuggingFace Hub](https://huggingface.co/StudentLLM)
+The trained model is available at the [HuggingFace Hub](https://huggingface.co/StudentLLM).

-This repository contains the source codes implementing AlpaGasus2-QLoRA with LLaMA2 and QLoRA.
+This repository houses the source code that implements AlpaGasus2-QLoRA with LLaMA2 and QLoRA.
-Model size variants are 7B and 13B, for each of them we used [LLaMA2-7B-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) and [LLaMA2-13B-hf](https://huggingface.co/meta-llama/Llama-2-13b-hf).
+Model size variants are 7B and 13B, as we utilized [LLaMA2-7B-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) and [LLaMA2-13B-hf](https://huggingface.co/meta-llama/Llama-2-13b-hf), respectively.
-[gpt4life](https://github.com/gpt4life/alpagasus)'s alpaca_t45 dataset filtered by gpt-3.5-turbo-0301 was utilized.
+[gpt4life](https://github.com/gpt4life/alpagasus)'s alpaca_t45 dataset filtered by gpt-3.5-turbo-0301 was used.

-For implementing AlpaGasus2-QLoRA, Google Colab's single A100 40G GPU was used!
+For AlpaGasus2-QLoRA fine-tuning, Google Colab's single A100 40G GPU was used!
-In addition, we used [QLoRA](https://arxiv.org/abs/2305.14314) to implement the large model in only one GPU.
+In addition, we leveraged [QLoRA](https://arxiv.org/abs/2305.14314) to implement the large model with only one GPU.
-For implementing AlpaGasus2-QLoRA with QLoRA, HuggingFace's PEFT and BitsAndBytes library were utilized.
+To implement the model with QLoRA, HuggingFace's PEFT and the BitsAndBytes library were employed.
 Further, the SFTTrainer of trl library was used to fine-tune the model.

-For evaluating AlpaGasus2-QLoRA, we tried to follow the evaluation metric of AlpaGasus as much as possible. gpt-3.5-turbo was used for the evaluator model, and [Alpaca2-LoRA](https://huggingface.co/Abe13/Llama-2-13b-hf-SFT_Lora_Alpaca-juniper-v2) was used for the comparison model.
+To evaluate AlpaGasus2-QLoRA, we endeavored to align our evaluation metric as closely as possible with the original AlpaGasus.
+We utilized the gpt-3.5-turbo as the evaluator model and [Alpaca2-LoRA](https://huggingface.co/Abe13/Llama-2-13b-hf-SFT_Lora_Alpaca-juniper-v2) as the comparison model.